smashedr/test4/README.md

 2. Ensure that usb or wifi debugging is enabled in the Android developer settings and verify.

 3. Then build or run the app on your device.
    - Import the Project
    - Run Gradle Sync

-### Running
+To Run.
 Select your device and press Play ▶️

-### Building
+To Build.

 - Select the Build Variant (debug or release)
 - Build > Generate App Bundles or APK > Generate APKs